Let’s “count down” New Year’s Day & Day After New Year’s Day legislative requirements

 Prince Edward Island (PEI)

-Eligible employees receive eight paid holidays in the Province of PEI, and New Year’s Day is one of them.
+Eligible employees receive eight paid holidays in PEI, and New Year’s Day is one of them.

 Unlike New Year’s Day, Day After New Year’s Day (January 2) is not designated as a paid holiday in the province.